VanderbiltML/vanderbiltml1.github.io/index.md

 # Nominate a speaker

-You may nominate a well-known speaker by filling out this form (your official email is recommended).
-Any additional suggestions or arrangements should be communicated via email.
+You may nominate a well-known speaker by filling out this form.
+Additional suggestions or arrangements should be communicated via email.

 <form
   action="https://formspree.io/f/xdojqjrd"
   method="POST"
 >
   <label>
-    Your email:
+    Your (official) email:
     <input type="text" autocomplete="off" name="email">
   </label>
    <label>